nirav-Hub4yoU/14-Days-Internship/README.md

 # 14-Days-Internship
- In these i have taken 14 days Internship Program as per our GTU circular and uploded all my work on these repository daily basisc.
+  I have taken 14 days Internship Program as per our GTU circular and uploded all my work on these repository daily basisc.